Dragom765/planner-project/README.md

 #### Site demo link: [http://104.236.105.200:6207/api/](http://104.236.105.200:6207/api/ "To-Do Weekly List")

-__*Notice:*__ Current efforts are being made to have an app demo accessible through a link.
-As of now, the application only remains up temporarily; there is a memory leak somewhere that I will be diagnosing, either in NODE.js or in MySQL, and it will take further inspection to locate which one and where it is.
+__*Notice:*__ Current efforts are being made to have an app demo accessible through the link.
+As of now, there's some memory leaking that needs to be addressed, possibly in the NODE or MySQL software.

 ##Things you will need:
 1. NODE.js downloaded on your computer